harishvc/harishvc.github.io/_posts/2015-12-29-mapit-for-google-calendar.md

 ## 3. content.js is a JavaScript file that runs in the context of Google Calendar (view=Agenda)
 <script src="https://gist.github.com/harishvc/ed7d1affdb1d43277632.js"></script>
 * line 3: Wait for `start` message from `background.js`
-* line 11-22: Find all locations by class `lv-location` and add innerHTML
+* line 11-24: Find all locations by class `lv-location` and add innerHTML
+* line 17: URIencode special characters, handle () and replace %20 with space

 ##4.
 Handle user interaction - Browser resize
 <script src="https://gist.github.com/harishvc/539bbb15a74a5e14b675.js"></script>